DSchau/blog/src/pages/07-17-2017-getting-started-with-gatsby/index.md

 The underlying query name `BlogPostByPath` (note: these query names need to be unique!) will be injected with the current path, e.g. the specific blog post we are viewing.
 This path will be available as `$path` in our query.
 For instance, if we were viewing our previously created blog post, the path of the file that data will be pulled from will be `/hello-world.html`.

-`markdownRemark` is the main data pull, and each item we pull from the underlying data store will be available to our React component as `data.markdownRemark.someValue`, e.g. `data.markdownRemark.html` will be the injected HTML content transformed from the original markdown source.
+`markdownRemark` is the main data pull, and each item we pull from the underlying data store will be available to our React component as `data.markdownRemark.someValue`, e.g. `data.markdownRemark.html` will be the injected HTML content transformed from the original Markdown source.

-`frontmatter`, is of course our data structure we provided at the beginning of our markdown file.
+`frontmatter`, is of course our data structure we provided at the beginning of our Markdown file.
 Each key we define there will be available to be injected into the query.

-At this point, we have a bunch of plugins installed to load files off of disk, transform markdown to HTML, and other utilities.
-We have a single, lonely markdown file that will be rendered as a blog post.
+At this point, we have a bunch of plugins installed to load files off of disk, transform Markdown to HTML, and other utilities.
+We have a single, lonely Markdown file that will be rendered as a blog post.
 Finally, we have a React template for blog posts, as well as a wired up GraphQL query to query for a blog post and inject the React template with the queried data.
 Next up: programatically creating the necessary static pages (and injecting the templates) with Gatsby's Node API.
 Let's get down to it.

 An important note to make at this point is that the GraphQL query takes place at **build** time.
 The component is injected with the `data` prop that is seeded by the GraphQL query.
 Unless anything dynamic (e.g. logic in `componentDidMount`, state changes, etc.) occurs, this component will be pure, rendered HTML generated via the React rendering engine, GraphQL, and Gatsby!